Asymptotically mean value harmonic functions in doubling metric measure spaces: Refined averaging and mean value harmonic functions

 \subsection{Mean value-harmonic functions of polynomial growth}

-In \cite{cm, cm2} Colding and Minicozzi proved a conjecture of Yau on the finite dimensionality of the space of harmonic functions (in the sense of solutions to the Beltrami--Laplace equation) with polynomial growth of degree $m$.
-The showed that, in a Riemannian $n$-manifold $M$ of non-negative Ricci curvature the following bound holds:
+The purpose of this section is to prove Proposition~\ref{prop:polygrowth}.
+In \cite{cm, cm2} Colding and Minicozzi proved a conjecture of Yau on the finite dimensionality of $\harm^m(M)$, the space of harmonic functions with polynomial growth of degree $m$, in a Riemannian $n$-manifold $M$ of non-negative Ricci curvature (here the harmonic functions are understood in the sense of solutions to the Laplace--Beltrami equation).
+Namely, they showed that, the following bound holds:

 This result has been extended to Alexandrov and RCD-spaces, cf.~\cite{hua, hkx}.
 An argument of Li~\cite{li} uses the doubling property and the mean value inequality of subharmonic functions to obtain the estimate